Marccelo125/Nikel/README.md

 Basically this project is a Login/Register sistem which moves you to your single account to add and see details of your transactions.

-you can also run acess the project by this link: https://nikel-project.vercel.app
+you can also access the project through this link: https://nikel-project.vercel.app

 #Next you'll see the images of the main pages of my project